pikvm/pikvm/pages/gpio.md

                     device: /dev/hidraw0
     ```

 * **Scheme** is the second layer that reflects how the various driver ports are configured.
-Each port has a unique name, mode (**input** or **output**), pin number, and refers to the driver that provides it.
+Each port has a unique name, mode (`input` or `output`), a pin number, and refers to the driver that provides it.

-    Two interaction modes are available for outputs: **pulse** and **switch**.
-In pulse mode, the output quickly switches its state to logical 1 and back, and in switch mode, it saves the state that the user set.
+    Two interaction modes are available for outputs: `pulse` and `switch`.
+In pulse mode, the output quickly switches its state to logical 1 and back (just like a button).
+In switch mode, it saves the state that the user set.
 When KVMD starts and finishes, all output ports are reset to 0.
 This can be avoided using the `initial` parameter.

-    If no driver is specified for the port in the scheme, then `__gpio__` will be used.
+    If no driver is specified for the port in the scheme, `__gpio__` will be used as default.

     ```yaml
     kvmd: